-- 3.324 New health facilities will primarily be delivered in areas of housing growth to meet the needs of new communities.
+- 3.326 New health facilities will primarily be delivered in areas of housing growth to meet the needs of new communities.
 New health facilities will also be provided in towns and service villages where there is a proven deficit in such a service and within Weston-super-Mare to meet the needs of the growing population of the town.
-The Development Management Development Plan Document will set out the detailed policy approach to assessing new proposals for health facilities, and in particular, older person's accommodation, care homes and rehabilitation facilities.
-Where appropriate, sites will be identified through the Site Allocations Development Plan Document. - 3.325 Partnership working between North Somerset Council, North Somerset Primary Care Trust and other health care service providers will ensure that appropriate health facilities are provided in the best locations.
+The Sites and Policies Development Plan Document will set out the detailed policy approach to assessing new proposals for health facilities, and in particular, older person's accommodation, care homes and rehabilitation facilities.
+Where appropriate, sites will also be identified through the Sites and Policies Development Plan Document. - 3.327 Partnership working between North Somerset Council, North Somerset Primary Care Trust and other health care service providers will ensure that appropriate health facilities are provided in the best locations.
 Equally, the development management process will ensure that any new developments meet the necessary requirements in terms of provision of green infrastructure, access to open space, and the requirement for Health Impact Assessments to be submitted with large scale applications will ensure that health issues are given due consideration at the planning application stage.

-3.326 The number of new facilities delivered and extensions to existing facilities will be monitored.
+3.328 The number of new facilities delivered and extensions to existing facilities will be monitored.
 Care home bed spaces across the district will also be monitored.